penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations-properties-differentdays.md

 ## refSesions

-Identifiers of the sessions that they should not be assigned at the same day when this one.
+ Sessions identifiers which class units should not be assigned on the same day.

 `refSesions`